EdelRodea/RepData_PeerAssessment1/PA1_template.md

 ```
 ![plot of chunk sample panel plot](instructions_fig/Figure3.png)

-The mean and median in the filled data set are higher than in the original data set.
+The mean and median in the filled data set are 10581.01 and 10395 respectively; higher than in the original data set.

 #Are there differences in activity patterns between weekdays and weekends?